AP Photo/Vasha Hunt

 Thankfully, the sparse crowd still in attendance to see Alabama's 49-7 drubbing of the Golden Eagles were able to laugh off the harmless fun.

-After knocking off fifth-ranked Alabama, 48-45, in the 84th Iron Bowl, Auburn football fans trolled the Crimson Tide's favorite tradition by adding their own "War Eagle!" twist.
+After knocking off fifth-ranked Alabama, 48-45, in the 84th Iron Bowl in 2019, Auburn football fans trolled the Crimson Tide's favorite tradition by adding their own "War Eagle!" twist.

 Fans stormed the field at Jordan-Hare Stadium and sang "Dixieland Delight" as they celebrated the iconic rivalry game victory.